ryanczm/Analytic-Musings/notes/fa/fa.md

 How do we optimally make use of statistics to scout players?
 Say, examine successful players per position - take a look at their stats, extrapolate to scout new players.
 Like factors driving returns.

 * Find a measure of player success per position.
-E.g market value/wages normalized by age or players with highest market value increases.
+E.g market value/wages normalized by age or players, or highest mkt val increase.
 * For the most successful and least successful players: find statistics that impact that the most.
 * Can be used as scouting tool for transfers by just looking at statistics

 Problem:

 * Finding the right dependent variable is difficult.
-Many ways to construct it.c
+Many ways to construct it.

 ## Player Assessment with Physical Attributes